manoj-mangane-cg/demo-repo/README.md

 #MyTestApp
-This is my test app
+This is my git learning course.